Planting for the Future

 Rebuilding What Once Was

 Once, the land thrived with biodiversity, balancing the ecological systems of air, water, and soil with human and wildlife needs.
-ReWOW aims to restore this balance, taking us back about 600 years to a time of ecological health and abundance.
+ReWOW aims to restore this balance, taking us back about 600 years to ecological health and abundance.

-Today, invasive grasses dominate the landscape, threatening native species like Monarch butterflies, native bees, and various wildlife.
-California’s grasslands are among the most heavily invaded habitats in the nation, particularly as climate change intensifies.
+Today, invasive grasses dominate the landscape, threatening native species like Monarch butterflies, native bees, and wildlife.
+California’s oak savannas are among the most heavily invaded habitats in the nation, particularly as climate change intensifies.